tvpaterson/pull-all-python/README.md

-# pull-all-python
+# pull-all-python (PaP)
-CLI tool that scans a directory (and subdirectories) for Git repositories and runs git pull on each
+PaP is a CLI tool that scans a directory (and subdirectories) for Git repositories and runs git pull on each